lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 ## Lots of Instances

 When drawing a 3D scene is frequent to have many models represented by the same mesh but with different transformations.
-In this case, even they may be simple objects with just a few triangles, performance can suffer.
+In this case, although they may be simple objects with just a few triangles, performance can suffer.
 The cause behind this is the way we are rendering them.

-We are basically iterating through a loop and performing a call to the function ```glDrawElements```.
+We are basically iterating through all the game items inside a loop and performing a call to the function ```glDrawElements```.
 As it has been said in previous chapters, calls to OpenGL library should be minimized.
-Each call to the ```glDrawElements``` function imposes an overhead that is repeated again and again for each GameItem instance.
+Each call to the ```glDrawElements``` function imposes an overhead that is repeated again and again for each ```GameItem``` instance.

 When dealing with lots of similar objects it would be more efficient to render all of them using a single call.
 This technique is called instanced rendering which allows us to do that, OpenGL provides functions named ```glDrawXXXInstanced``` to render a set of elements at once.
 They can be arrays or elements.
 In our case, since we are drawing elements we will use the function named ```glDrawElementsInstanced```.
 This function receives the same arguments as the ```glDrawElements``` plus one additional parameter which sets the number of instances to be drawn.